Hexworks/zircon/README.md

 >
 > If interested check out the code examples [here][examples].

-You might have noticed that the default font is not very nice looking, so let's see what else the [TerminalBuilder] can do for us:
+You might have noticed that the default tileset is not very nice looking, so let's see what else the [TerminalBuilder] can do for us:

 ```java
 import org.codetome.zircon.api.data.Size;